Cuperino/QPrompt-Teleprompter/README.md

 # Pun Facts
 QPrompt is short for Cue Prompter, something said to cue teleprompter operators.
 Teleprompters are sometimes referred to as "autocue".
 Also, QPrompt is built using the Qt framework.
 The Q is meant to reference all of these things and also the word "quick", because teleprompter operators must be quick to respond to what happens on set.

+# Disclaimer
+QPrompt, this app, is not related in any way to Q-Prompt Inc. nor is it to be confused with Qprompt, the Python library, or CuePrompter, the teleprompter software.